thixotropist/ghidra_decompiler_plugins/content/en/docs/Plugin_development_example.md

 Ghidra's decompiler supports this natively, providing a console-driven version of the decompiler and a data test framework.
 A data test provides a short byte sequence, a processor/language description, function signature, basic type definitions, and decompiler output assertions.

-The good example of an existing Ghidra decompiler data test is `Ghidra/Features/Decompiler/src/decompile/datatests/heapstring.xml` from the Ghidra source repo.
+A good example of an existing Ghidra decompiler data test is `Ghidra/Features/Decompiler/src/decompile/datatests/heapstring.xml` from the Ghidra source repo.
 This test verifies that the `RuleStringCopy` class of `constseq.cc` is correctly transforming sequences of x86_64 loads and stores into a single call to `builtin_memcpy`.
 That's almost exactly what we want to do for RISC-V vector loads and stores.